AdobeDocs/experience-manager-core-components.en/help/components/quick-search.md

   * If left blank, a unique ID is automatically generated for you and can be found by inspecting the resulting page.
   * If an ID is specified, it is the responsibility of the author to make sure that it is unique.
   * Changing the ID can have an impact on CSS, JS and Data Layer tracking.
-* **Hide Semantic Search toggle on this instance** - When checked, the Semantic Search toggle is hidden for this specific placement of the component, regardless of what the [design dialog](#design-dialog) is configured to show.
-Leave unchecked to use the template's default.
+* **Hide Semantic Search toggle on this instance** - When checked, the Semantic Search toggle is hidden, regardless of what the [design dialog](#design-dialog) is configured to show.
+  * Leave unchecked to use the template's default.
+  * This option can not force the toggle to show on a placement where the design dialog hides it.

 >[!NOTE]
 >